confluentinc/kafka-tutorials/README.md

 - gradle
 - [Docker Compose](https://docs.docker.com/compose/)

-On the Mac, you can get the dependencies like this:
+On a Mac, you can get the dependencies like this:

 ```
 brew install ruby node